kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Press **Run**

-You shuold have new stack image with both of your image stacked together , You shouldbe able to see your before and after image intensity
+You shuold have new stack image with both of your image stacked together , You should be able to see your before and after image intensity

 ![image](https://github.com/user-attachments/assets/af63c0a8-eb77-4a45-9f5a-b0d5d2ebc472)

 ### Enhanced Spectral diversity

-In order to improve the quality of the after image as related to before , Inorder to remove inospheric error this step is used .
+In order to improve the quality of the after image as related to before , In order to remove ionospheric error this step is used .

 Go to :